danieljpgo/another-todo-list/README.md

 ## Project

-Project is a to-do list application, which you can use on your phone or desktop.
+Project is a to-do list app, which you can use on your phone or desktop.

 ## Goals